 NOTE: there are also those who are more interested in “nekomimi/catgirl” personas [mostly human characters with feline/cat-like ears and/or tails], or “ferals” [characters or fursonas that carry almost no human traits at all].

 Feeling a little lost?
-It’s okay, I was too not too long ago.
+It’s okay, I was too until recently.
 I think one of the best ways to start wrapping your head around it is to listen to furries themselves.

 Rhea first learned about the furry community back while she was attending college in the latter half of the 90s.
 It was around this time that she also went to Anthrocon‘s (“the world’s largest convention for those fascinated with anthropomorphics“) inaugural gathering as her first official convention event.
 “I [had] always been a furry but I didn’t know there was a name for it, and others like that, until then.
 It was amazing, and a little intimidating at the time.
 There were a lot of people in these fursuits that looked amazing; it was a lot to take in at first but I loved seeing it all.”